Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 ## Support for any control plane group

-App registration is fully supported in the `default` control plane group.
-The `default` control plane group is the one that is first created in each region when you create an organization. using application `consumers` and the `acl` plugin.
+App registration is fully supported in the `default` control plane group when using the application `consumers` and the `acl` plugin.
+The `default` control plane group is the one that is first created in each region when you create an organization.
 For non-`default` control plane groups, app registration is supported using the `konnect-application-auth` plugin available as of {{site.base_gateway}} 3.0.

 {:.note}
-> **Note:**  Although it can be renamed the [`default` control plane group](/konnect/gateway-manager/control-plane-groups/) will always be the first and oldest control plane group in each region.
+> **Note:**  Although it can be renamed, the [`default` control plane group](/konnect/gateway-manager/control-plane-groups/) will always be the first and oldest control plane group in each region.

 ## Prerequisites